 Child guidance will be applied in a positive/supportive manner that encourages appropriate behavior and promotes self-regulation and self-esteem.
-Staff will redirect children if the incident is of a minor nature, assist them in acquiring the verbal skills necessary for conflict resolution and teach them basic problemsolving skills.
+Staff will redirect children if the incident is of a minor nature, assist them in acquiring the verbal skills necessary for conflict resolution and teach them basic problem-solving skills.
 Corporal punishment will not be used under any circumstances.
 The child's dignity will be paramount in any behavior guidance measures.
 As per the Child Care Centre Licensing Manual, 2016, the following 6 items are prohibited practices:

-- 1) corporal punishment of the child; - 2) physical restraint of a child, such as confining the child to a high chair, car seat, stroller, or other device for the purpose of discipline or in lieu of supervision, unless the physical restraint is for the purpose of preventing a child from hurting himself, herself or someone else, and it is used only as a last resort and only until the risk of injury is no longer imminent; - locking the exits of the child care centre for the purpose of confining the child, or confining the child in an area or room without adult supervision, unless such confinement occurs during an emergency and is required as part of the licensee's emergency management policies and procedures; - use of harsh or degrading measures or threats or use of derogatory language directed at or used in the presence of a child that would humiliate, shame, or frighten the child or undermine his or her self-respect, dignity, or self-worth; - 5) depriving the child of basic needs including food, drink, shelter, sleep, toilet use, clothing, or bedding; or - 6) inflicting any bodily harm on children including making children eat or drink against their will.
+- 1) corporal punishment of the child. - 2) physical restraint of a child, such as confining the child to a highchair, car seat, stroller, or other device for the purpose of discipline or in lieu of supervision, unless the physical restraint is for the purpose of preventing a child from hurting himself, herself or someone else, and it is used only as a last resort and only until the risk of injury is no longer imminent. - 3) locking the exits of the childcare centre for the purpose of confining the child or confining the child in an area or room without adult supervision, unless such confinement occurs during an emergency and is required as part of the licensee's emergency management policies and procedures. - 4) use of harsh or degrading measures or threats or use of derogatory language directed at or used in the presence of a child that would humiliate, shame, or frighten the child or undermine his or her self-respect, dignity, or self-worth.